pythonarcade/arcade/doc/programming_guide/screenshots_timestamps.rst

 Sometimes, you need to export data to separate files instead of :ref:`logging with lines of text.<logging>`.

-Arcade has a limited set of convience functions to help you with saving screenshots and other data to files, with or without timestamps.
+Arcade has a limited set of convience functions to help you save screenshots and other data this way.

 Keep the following in mind:

 * These convenience functions are mostly for debugging
 * They are built for flexibility and ease of use
 * They are not optimized performance, especially video
+* Arcade's timestamp helper is a fallback for when you can't use :ref:`much better third-party options <debug-better-datetime>`

 Please see :ref:`debug-screenshot-i-need-video` to learn about tools better suited for screen recording.